Post-election vote tallying raises fresh security concerns

 DISINFORMATION SPREAD

-Intentionally false information and propaganda have been constant during the 2020 presidential contest between President Donald Trump and former Vice President Joe Biden, including threatening but fake email s that were sent to Democratic voters last month that U.S. officials have linked to Iran.
+Intentionally false information and propaganda have been constant during the 2020 contest between President Donald Trump and former Vice President Joe Biden, including threatening but fake emails that were sent to Democratic voters last month that U.S. officials have linked to Iran.

 There’s no reason to expect disinformation to stop now.
 It could even become more prevalent as troublemakers at home and abroad seek to create further tension and chaos and to exploit the lingering uncertainty surrounding the vote by inventing bogus claims.